simonfuhrmann/mve/README.txt

     - libjpeg (for MVE, http://www.ijg.org/)
     - libpng (for MVE, http://www.libpng.org/pub/png/libpng.html)
     - libtiff (for MVE, http://www.libtiff.org/)
-    - OpenGL (for libogl in MVE and UMVE)
+    - OpenGL (only for libogl in MVE and UMVE)
-    - QT 4 (for UMVE, exact version unknown, http://qt.nokia.com)
+    - QT 4 (only for UMVE, http://qt.nokia.com)

 To conclude, building and executing under Linux and OSX is as easy as: